 While we wouldn’t recommend buying a bike solely based on how it looks (we’ve seen way too many kids on awful bikes that were chosen for the princess or spiderman decals), we recognize that looks do matter.
 Kids are more likely to ride a bike that they think looks cool.
 Fortunately, the Woom bikes come in a bunch of bright, fun colors, so no matter your little one’s favorite color, you can probably find a Woom bike that they are going to like.

 We’ve also been impressed by the Woom helmet and gloves which you can get to match your child’s Woom bike (or pick a complementary color).
-There are a bunch of other accessories you can choose from including a lock, water bottle, and lights.
+There are a bunch of other accessories you can choose from including clothing, a lock, water bottle, and lights.

 If your family does a lot of around-town commuting or even bike touring, Woom also offers a rack and fenders as add-ons, which makes the Woom bikes a great choice for serious bike families.

 Regardless of your child’s age or ability level, there is most likely a Woom bike that is a good fit for them.
 Here’s a line-up of all the Woom bikes as well as links to the reviews that we’ve done.

 |Woom 1 Plus*||14″ Balance Bike||$269||Read: Woom 1 Plus Review|